Global Yields Continue to Collapse

 Corporate bond spreads were fairly steady during the week, with the Morningstar Corporate Bond Index ending flat.
 Yields on the index compressed 5 bps along with Treasuries, ending at 2.91%, comfortably wide of the 2.52% low reached in May 2013.
 Yields on the Morningstar Eurobond Corporate Index continued to grind lower to 0.75%, bumping up against the all-time low of 0.72% in March 2015.
 The European Central Bank contributed to tight market technicals by commencing its European nonfinancial corporate bond purchase program.
 This is expected to be EUR 5 billion-10 billion per month, in comparison with an addressable market thought to be in the area of EUR 600 billion.
 The ECB reportedly dipped low into the investment-grade arena, even buying one name that contained only one of three ratings in investment grade.
 The chase for yield has brought global bond buyers to the United States, as thin European corporate bond yields provide limited upside.

-Rick Tauber does not own shares in any of the securities mentioned above.
+Rick Tauber does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.